 to State and local governments' requests for additional information."
 This automatic tolling, however, applies only if a zoning authority notifies an applicant within the first 30 days that its application is incomplete.
 In addition, the Commission clarified that the presumptive deadlines for acting on siting applications could be extended beyond 90 or 150 days by mutual consent, and that such an agreement would toll the commencement of the 30-day period for filing suit.
-The succession of the
+The such as a green and the such an agreement would toll the commencement of the 30-day period for filing suit.